 Abstract

 Coronary artery calcium data and reporting system (CAC-DRS) is a recently introduced standardized reporting system for calcium scoring on computed tomography.
-CAC-DRS provides 4 risk categories (0, 1, 2 and 3) along with treatment recommendations for each category.
-As with any other new reporting platform, CAC-DRS have both advantages and disadvantages.
+CAC-DRS provides four risk categories (0, 1, 2 and 3) along with treatment recommendations for each category.
+As with any other new reporting platform, CAC-DRS has both advantages and disadvantages.
 Improved communication, better clarity of details, organized management recommendations and utility in future research and education are the major strengths of CAC-DRS.
-It has many limitations such as questionable need for a new system, few missing components, using less accurate visual method and treatment suggestions based on expert opinion instead of clinical trials.
-In this contemporary review, we discuss the new reporting system CAC-DRS, its application, strengths and limitations concluding with some remarks for the future.
+It has many limitations such as questionable need for a new system, few missing components, use of a less accurate visual method and treatment suggestions based on expert opinion instead of clinical trials.
+In this contemporary review, we discuss the new reporting system CAC-DRS, its application, strengths and limitations and conclude with some remarks for the future.

 Key words: Coronary artery calcium; Reporting system; Agatston score; Strengths; Limitations; Management